-Australia and New Zealand have some of the highest hay fever rates in the world (good to know, huh 😫), so when time comes for the change of seasons to begin, those who are prone to allergies may find themselves overcome with these sinus-clogging, eye-watering, itchy-throat causing symptoms.
+When the change of season begins, those of us who are prone to allergies may find ourselves overcome with these sinus-clogging, eye-watering, itchy-throat causing symptoms.

 Natural Remedies for Seasonal Allergies